CiscoDevNet/terraform-provider-aci/docs/resources/vrf.md

   - Default: `false`
   - Valid Values: `no`, `yes`.
 * `description` (descr) - (string) The description of the VRF object.
 * `ip_data_plane_learning` (ipDataPlaneLearning) - (string) The IP data plane status of the VRF object.
-The process known as IP dataplane learning involves acquiring the endpoint's IPv4 or IPv6 address through dataplane routing of traffic from the endpoint.
+The process known as IP data plane learning involves acquiring the endpoint's IPv4 or IPv6 address through data plane routing of traffic from the endpoint.
   - Default: `enabled`
   - Valid Values: `disabled`, `enabled`.
 * `name_alias` (nameAlias) - (string) The name alias of the VRF object.